 Dreissenid mussels are small, triangular bivalves.
-Adults are typically 1- to 3-cm (0.4- to 1-inch) in shell length and juveniles range between 350-μm to ~5-mm in size.
+Adults are typically 1- to 3-cm (0.4- to 1-inch) in shell length and juveniles range between 350- $\mu$ m to ~5-mm in size.
 Shell color varies but they usually have black and white stripes, although some are all dark and others are cream colored to light orange (Figure 1 and Figure 2).
 When sampling for adult Dreissenid mussels pay attention that any native mussels present should not be disturbed (Figure 3).
 For more information on zebra and quagga mussels please visit the provincial website.

 Figure 1.
-Invasive Dreissenid mussels with scale reference (Photo: BC ENV)
+Invasive Dreissenid mussels with scale reference

 Figure 2.
-Size comparison between invasive zebra and quagga mussels (top) versus native mussels (bottom) (Photo credit: BC ENV)
+Size comparison between invasive zebra and quagga mussels (top) versus native mussels (bottom)

 The BC Species and Ecosystems Explorer contains information on mussel species present in BC, including their federal and/or provincial threat status.
-The Rocky Mountain Ridged Mussel (Gonidea angulata)
+The Rocky Mountain Ridged Mussel (Gonidea angulata) (Figure 3) is native to BC and it was listed as Special Concern under SARA in 2003 and assessed as